Conservative needed to impove Louisiana, Rispone tells Republican Women group

 “We have to take the shackles off schools and let them run them the way they want.”

-He said school districts such as Livingston, Zachary, Central and Ascension was among the top in the state spending less than $11,000 per student.
+He said school districts such as Livingston, Zachary, Central and Ascension were among the top in the state spending less than $11,000 per student.

 Meanwhile, East Baton Rouge Parish is spending $14,000 per student, he said.